-Between 200 to 300 volunteer reenactors from the North West Territory Alliance will descend upon Vicksburg from Friday night, June 24, 2016, to Sunday late afternoon to demonstrate, perform, educate, and live as they were in the Northwest Territory in the lead up to conflict between the King of England and the Patriots.
+Between 200 to 300 volunteer re-enactors from the North West Territory Alliance descended upon Vicksburg from Saturday, June 24, 2017, to Sunday late afternoon to demonstrate, perform, educate, and live as they were in the Northwest Territory in the lead up to conflict between the King of England and the Patriots.

-They will kick off the event with a Fue de Joie on Friday evening at dusk, when all of the reenactors will fire their guns into the air to signal the opening of the two-day event.
+They kicked off the event with a Fue de Joie on Friday evening at dusk, when all of the re-enactors fired their guns into the air to signal the opening of the two-day event.

-In the morning, activities will get underway at the Recreation Park with presentation of the colors, an artillery demonstration, an 18th century fashion show, a tactical performance by the re-enactors, and entertainment by the River Valley Fife & Drum Corp.
+In the morning, activities were underway at the Recreation Park with presentation of the colors, an artillery demonstration, an 18th century fashion show, a tactical performance by the re-enactors, and entertainment by the River Valley Fife & Drum Corp.

-The event on Sunday will take place primarily in the village of Vicksburg’s Recreation Park’s 80 acres which borders Sunset Lake in the village.
-It has wide open fields and a tree lined beach area on Sunset Lake where the re-enactors can pursue the enemy as they hide in the woods or come out into the open fields.
-The regiments and the camp followers will pitch their tents and sleep on straw mattresses (for the most part).
-They enjoy having the public come and watch, visit, and learn much more about the American Revolution.
+The event on Sunday took take place primarily on the grounds of Prudential Nursery directly across from the Historic Village, which borders Sunset Lake in the village.
+It has wide open fields and a tree lined beach area on Sunset Lake where the re-enactors pursued the enemy as they hid in the woods or came out into the open fields.
+The regiments and the camp followers pitched their tents and slept on straw mattresses (for the most part).
+They enjoyed having the public come and watch, visit, and learn much more about the American Revolution.

-There will be performances by the music groups in the morning and afternoon.
-A fashion show is planned along with two artillery demonstrations.
-The highlight for the re-enactors will be a Seneca Run in the woods behind the camps.
-This will be open to the public to watch the skirmishing from bleacher seats provided by the school district.
+There were performances by the music groups in the morning and afternoon.
+A fashion show was enjoyed, along with two artillery demonstrations.
+The highlight for the re-enactors was a Seneca Run in the woods behind the camps.